 There’s a set of rules that are completely standardized across the entertainment industry, meaning screenplays for movies, television, video games, web series, and so on all share the same uniform look.

 To be taken seriously, your script needs to wear this same uniform.
 Below are some of the most essentials dimensions and specifications that give your screenplay that distinctive “screenplay” look.

-Follow these guidelines closely (or, better yet, use a screenwriting software, like Celtx, that automates all of this work for you.
+Follow these guidelines closely (or, better yet, use one of the many screenwriting software that automates all of this work for you.

 - 12-point Courier font (to create the perfect 1 page = 1 minute ratio)